U.S., Iran positive after nuclear talks, say much left to do

 Israel has the Middle East’s only nuclear arsenal and has threatened to attack Iran if it is not satisfied over plans for Tehran’s nuclear program.

-Additional reporting by Parisa Hafezi in Ankara and Allyn Fisher-Ilan in Jerusalem; Writing by Stephanie Nebehay; Editing by Tom Miles and Tom Heneghan
+Additional reporting by Parisa Hafezi in Ankara and Allyn Fisher-Ilan in Jerusalem; Writing by Stephanie Nebehay; Editing by Tom Miles, Tom Heneghan and Tom Hogue